-In H.S., you often had to be at school at the same time each morning through the afternoon.
+In H.S., you often had to be at school at the same time each day – morning through afternoon.
 In college, you may have three morning classes one day, two afternoon classes the next, and only one class the next day.
+You may even have classes without assigned meeting times, that you must manage on your own.
 As a result, and with more to do outside of class, you’ll need to structure your own time for studying.

 A more competitive peer group

 You were admitted to UF because you have excelled in your classes; however, so did all the other students who were admitted to UF.
 So you have to be ready for a peer group that also excels.